Brooks, Jackson lead Grizzlies over Suns 115-108

 Phoenix scored the first 11 points of the game but Memphis responded quickly, going on a 25-6 run to take a 27-19 lead by the end of the first quarter.
 The teams were tied at 51 going into halftime.

 Kaminsky led the Suns with 15 points in the first half, shooting 6 of 7 from the field, including 3 of 3 from 3-point range.
-Brooks and Brandon Clarke – who played high school basketball in Phoenix – both had 13 for the Grizzlies before the break.
+Brooks and Brandon Clarke – who played high school basketball in Phoenix – both had 13 before the break.

 TIP-INS